 You may visit the leg extension machine to achieve definition in your upper thigh.
 After all, the exercise is one of the few options when it comes to isolating your quads.

 The machine is likely familiar.
 You sit in the padded seat and hook the tops of your feet under the movable lever.
 Extend your knees against resistance and then bend them back down to perform one repetition.

 Although the leg extension does provide you the ability to isolate your quads, it isn't without risk.
 Use proper form and only the amount of load that's appropriate for your fitness level to keep your knees safe.

 The leg-extension exercise targets the quadriceps and is a good machine on which to start training the muscles at the front of the thigh.
 The exercise is simple and intuitive -- there's no nuance in extending your knee joint.

-Because of this, when you perform a leg extension with heavy weight, you drastically increase the chance of sustaining a knee injury, due to the forces involved.
-Finally, the training benefits realized in a leg extension do not carry over into real life except for kicking movements, so this exercise is not very practical.
+Because of this, when you perform a leg extension with heavy weight, you drastically increase the chance of sustaining a knee injury.
+Plus, the functional training benefits realized in a leg extension do not carry over into real life.
+Unless you want to build up your quads for aesthetic reasons or improve kicking movements, the exercise is not very practical.

 Proceed With Caution

 Do not add leg-extension exercises to your fitness routine without first speaking with your doctor, physical therapist or personal trainer, especially if you have knee pain or have ever suffered a knee injury.